The 2100 Series from Sonicare is a slim handled brush that cleans the teeth well

 The handle itself is not a perfect cylinder.
 Although rounded, the edges are very slightly squared off which makes it feel solid and pleasant to hold.

 The 2100 Series was introduced to the Sonicare range in late 2021.
 It technically replaces the DailyClean Series.
 It is considerably slimmer and lighter than its predecessor.
+And it is marginally thinner and lighter in hand, in comparison to most other Sonicare handles.
+This is a positive, but as I will explain shortly, it does have negative impacts, notably battery life.

 It has a very typical Sonicare design to the handle, which is clean and practical in its approach.
 I can’t really fault it.